Skip to the main content

 Taxi drivers charge passengers a fee based on the distance and time driven.
 In general, they:

-• pick up passengers or meet passengers in response to a dispatched call or a pre-arranged booking
+• Pick up or meet passengers in response to a dispatched call or a pre-arranged booking

 Working Conditions